QCEnjoyLL/some-stars/README.md

 *   [UnigramDev/Unigram](https://github.com/UnigramDev/Unigram) - Telegram for Windows

-*   [nomi-san/parsec-vdd](https://github.com/nomi-san/parsec-vdd) - ✨ Perfect 4K@240Hz Virtual Display
+*   [nomi-san/parsec-vdd](https://github.com/nomi-san/parsec-vdd) - ✨ Perfect virtual display for game streaming

 *   [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.